datacarpentry/image-processing/episodes/05-creating-histograms.md

 command line parameter as the filename of the image, as we did in the [Skimage Images]({{ page.root }}/03-skimage-images) lesson.
-The second parameter to `skimage.io.imread()` instructs the function to transform the image into grayscale as it is loaded in to the program.
-Note that this does not change the original image.
-There are skimage functions to convert a color image to grayscale, but in cases where the program does not need the color image, we can save ourselves some typing by loading the image as grayscale from the outset.
+The second parameter to `skimage.io.imread()` instructs the function to transform the image into grayscale with a value range from 0 to 1 while loading the image.
+We will keep working with images in the value range 0 to 1 in this lesson.
+Remember that we can transform an image back to the range 0 to 255 with the function `skimage.util.img_as_ubyte`.

 Skimage does not provide a special function to compute histograms, but we can use the function `np.histogram` instead:

 ~~~
 # create the histogram
-histogram = np.histogram(image, bins=256, range=(0, 256))
+histogram = np.histogram(image, bins=256, range=(0, 1))[0]
 ~~~
 {: .python}